When a delivery has been created and configured, you must validate it before sending it to the main target.

 You can view and edit the approval rules, their content, their order of execution, and their full description via the Administration > Campaign execution > Typology management > Typology rules node.

-For more on typology rules, see About campaign typologies.
+For more on typology rules, refer to this page.

 To edit the current typology, click the Edit link icon to the right of the Typology field.